-#10 Updated by Artur Hefczyc about 1 month ago
+#10 Updated by Artur Hefczyc 3 months ago

 I thought for a while about this approach too.
 However, this is completely different use-case.
 MOTD is not sent to all online users like a broadcast.
 It is a message which is sent to each user right away after he logins into the system and it is sent only no more than once a day.
 So the ad-hoc command would be only used to set the current MOTD on the server (ideally on all cluster nodes from a single command).